FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.Plugins/CostProfit/README.md

 - `CostLedger` orchestrates ingestion, maintains inventory balances, generates cost records when inventory is consumed, and produces aggregated summaries for profit analytics.
+- `CostEntryDraft` and `CostEntryOrchestrationService` fulfill **NX-262** by generating deterministic identifiers, stamping metadata, and applying idempotency to cost capture flows before persisting records to the ledger.
+- `RevenueContribution`, `ProfitAnalyticsRollupService`, and `ProfitRollup` deliver the **NX-263** analytics layer by combining ledger summaries with revenue inputs to compute per-currency profit and gross margin totals.
+- `ProfitCell`, `ProfitExportOptions`, `ProfitExportPipeline`, and `ProfitExportRow` complete **NX-264** by turning spatial profit samples into exportable `ProfitLayer.v1` documents alongside per-currency summary rows for CSV/PDF pipelines.

-Together these primitives fulfill task **NX-261** by providing ingestion and ledger capabilities that downstream analytics and reporting flows can build on.
+Together these primitives fulfill tasks **NX-261** through **NX-264** by providing ingestion, ledger, analytics, and export capabilities that downstream UI and reporting flows can build on.